oct15demo/henny-youngman/README.md

     '... sys;import csv; [print(f"{col.strip():>25}") for col in next(line for line in csv.reader(sys.stdin))]'

     #csv with generator and formatting, plus example data of first row, formatting adds line feed if data > 100 in length for readability
+    #frow is lamba for formatted row, zrow is the zipped row of header name and first row data
     'import sys;import csv; lines = (line for line in csv.reader(sys.stdin)); frow=lambda zrow:f"{(zrow[0].strip()):>25} | {zrow[1].strip()}"; [print(frow(col) + ("\n" if len(col[1])>100 else "")) for col in zip(next(lines),next(lines))]'

     #the same line above broken into components to make more understandable, semicolons, enclosing quotes omitted.